-Obama also expressed “anger and frustration” over the April 20 BP (BP.L) offshore oil rig explosion that killed 11 workers and triggered what may be the worst oil spill in U.S. history.
+Obama also expressed “anger and frustration” over the April 20 oil rig explosion that killed 11 workers and caused a well owned by BP Plc (BP.L) to begin gushing oil into the Gulf of Mexico in what may be the worst such spill in U.S. history.

-In response to the BP spill, Salazar on Tuesday announced a plan to divide MMS to separate the collection of oil royalties from safety inspection duties.
+In response to the unchecked oil spill, Salazar on Tuesday announced a plan to divide MMS to separate the collection of oil royalties from safety inspection duties.